When rainforest is cleared in Papua New Guinea, all too often it is replaced by palm plantations.

-Having only been found previously only in Africa, palm oil plantations are now covering large areas in Asia, North America and South America – keeping up with the increasing demand for the cheap, versatile oil1.
+Having previously only been found in Africa, palm oil plantations are now covering large areas in Asia, North America and South America – keeping up with the increasing demand for the cheap, versatile oil1.
 And as a result, rainforest destruction is continuing unabated.

 New research and technology are highlighting just how detrimental it really is for biodiversity.

 It’s a double blow for wildlife.
 Not only is pristine, primary rainforest destroyed leading to loss of plants, animals and soil bacteria, but it’s then replaced with the hostile homogenous crop of palm.

 Flying over Papua New Guinea on the way to Cool Earth’s partnerships, lines of palm plantations stretch for miles below.
 Although it may look like green, lush foliage, it’s actually the red light for local nature.
 The indigenous plants are gone, and with them, the animals and plants for whom they provided food and habitat.

 Recent studies have shown that palm plantations are home to far fewer species of plants and animals than thought.
 The few mammals that were found in palm plantations rarely strayed very far into them.
 20 of the 23 species recorded inside of a plantation were less than a mile away from the forest edge2.
 Animals like spectacled bears have ranges of up to 10 square miles in the dry season, so it’s clear how little there is for them in the palms.